berkaychi/BabsKitapEvi/README.md

 ## 🙏 Acknowledgments

 - Built with modern .NET technologies
-- Follows industry best practices and design patterns
+- Follows N-Layer Architecture principles and design patterns
 - Designed for scalability and maintainability